The Amazing Life Of Julie D’Aubigny, The Bisexual, Sword-Fighting 17th-Century Opera Star

 The infuriated suitors challenged D'Aubigny a to duel, each of whom she decisively defeated in individual contests.
 However, it's worth noting that Louis XIV had recently prohibited duelling, leading her to evade the law once more.

 Following a year spent in Brussels, where she engaged in a romantic relationship with the Elector of Bavaria, D'Aubigny returned and implored the king for a second pardon.
 With a wry smile, Louis declared that the law specifically prohibited men from duelling, effectively granting La Maupin another reprieve from legal consequences.

 On stage, Julie D’Aubigny was just as passionate as she was off stage.
 During one performance, she bit her lover’s ear until it bled.
 In another, during the moment her character committed suicide, La Maupin stabbed herself and drew blood.
 D’Aubigny appeared in dozens of operas, often playing strong women or goddesses.

-In one of her most celebrated performances, La Maupin played the role of an Arabian warrior princess.
-On stage, D’Aubigny appeared in full armor, battling the male lead.
-She was perhaps the only opera singer in France who could convincingly pull off the role.
+In one of her most acclaimed performances, La Maupin assumed the role of an Arabian warrior princess.
+Onstage, D'Aubigny donned complete armor, engaging in combat with the male lead.
+She stood as perhaps the sole opera singer in France with the ability to convincingly embody such a character.

-Bereaved, Julie D’Aubigny retired from the stage and retreated from public life.
-She died in 1707 at the young age of 37.
+Grief-stricken by this loss, Julie D'Aubigny retired from the stage and withdrew from public life.
+Tragically, she passed away in 1707 at the youthful age of 37.

-History remembers La Maupin in large part because of her singing career.
-But she was without a doubt not the only sword-fighting bisexual in early modern France.
-Women like Julie D’Aubigny broke society’s norms loudly - and for every Julie history remembers, thousands more likely existed, hidden from view.
+History primarily remembers La Maupin for her remarkable singing career.
+Nevertheless, she undoubtedly was not the sole sword-fighting bisexual individual in early modern France.
+Figures like Julie D'Aubigny boldly defied societal norms, and for every Julie recorded in history, countless others likely existed, concealed from public view.